-Learn more about this six-month postgraduate qualification, which can help you go after more specialised jobs.
+Learn more about this six-month postgraduate qualification, which can help you go after more niche jobs.

 If you’d like to move into a new industry or advance in your current one, then a postgraduate qualification can be a great way to get there.
 The right course will help you upskill in the areas that matter and show employers you’re serious about improving your knowledge.

-Graduate Certificates are designed for those who already have some experience in their industry and want gain more specialised knowledge in a single area.
-While entry requirements differ from course to course, you can generally enrol in a Graduate Certificate if you have an undergraduate degree or five years of relevant professional work experience.
+Graduate certificates are designed for those who already have some experience in their industry and want to gain more specialised knowledge in a single area.
+While entry requirements differ from course to course, you can generally enrol in a graduate certificate if you have an undergraduate degree or five years of relevant professional work experience.

 Move into a more specialised role